Neuroquila-n8fall/JunkersControl/README.md

 Do not place a real `configuration.json` in the repository's `data` directory when preparing releases.
 The filesystem build always copies the credential-free file from `assets/Templates/Configurations/configuration.json`; a device-specific file could contain WiFi and MQTT credentials.

-For local USB provisioning only, set `JUNKERSCONTROL_CONFIG_FILE` to an external configuration file while running the `buildfs`/`uploadfs` targets.
+For local USB provisioning only, set `CERASMARTER_CONFIG_FILE` to an external configuration file while running the `buildfs`/`uploadfs` targets.
 This stages that file in the generated image without adding it to the repository.
 The GitHub release workflow never sets this override and verifies that release images use the credential-free template.

 ### Configuration